 Best places to stay in Puebla Centro Historico:

-Hotel Isabel This 4-star mid-range hotel has a fitness center, bar, a shared lounge, and garden, a terrace, a 24-hour front desk, room service, and currency exchange.
-It offers air-conditioned rooms with free WiFi, air conditioning, a wardrobe, a flat-screen TV, a private bathroom, bed linen, towels, and a patio with a garden view.
-It is close to Biblioteca Palafoxiana, Puebla Convention Centre and Amparo Museum.
+Hotel Isabel This 4-star mid-range hotel that has a 24-hour front desk, currency exchange, and air-conditioned rooms.
+It is close to Biblioteca Palafoxiana, Convention Centre and Amparo Museum.

-Hotel Sofia This budget hotel is located in Puebla, 7 km from Acropolis Puebla.
-Attractions nearby are Biblioteca Palafoxiana, Puebla Convention Centre, and Amparo Museum.
+Hotel Sofia This budget hotel close to Biblioteca Palafoxiana, Puebla Convention Centre, and Amparo Museum.
 It offers a restaurant, a 24-hour front desk, and a shared lounge, and free WiFi.
 The hotel features family rooms with a desk, a flat-screen TV, a private bathroom, and a wardrobe.

 Hotel Santiago This 3-star hotel is close to Puebla Convention Centre, Amparo Museum, and Paseo de San Francisco Shopping Mall.
 It offers rooms with a flat-screen TV with satellite channels, a private bathroom, a 24-hour front desk, a tour desk, and currency exchange for guests.